-The following discussion and analysis is intended to provide an understanding of the actual compensation earned by each of our Executive Officers from the Company.
-It should be noted that neither Mr. Nick A. Caporella nor Mr. Bracken receives compensation directly from the Company.
-The services of both are provided to the Company through CMA, and the Compensation and Stock Option Committee does not determine their cash compensation or benefits.
+The following discussion and analysis is intended to provide an understanding of the Company's compensation philosophy and policies and the actual compensation earned by each of our Executive Officers from the Company.
+It should be noted that neither Mr. Nick A. Caporella nor Mr. Bracken receives cash compensation from the Company.
+The services of both are provided to the Company by CMA and their cash compensation is based solely on the one percent management fee paid to CMA.
 (See "Management Services Agreement - Compensation" and "Certain Relationships and Related Party Transactions.")